EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-compute the actual GPP with potential scaled by multiplicative stress scalar of demand &amp; supply for uncoupled model structure [no coupling with transpiration]
+GPP with potential scaled by the product of stress scalars of demand and supply for uncoupled model structures.

 **Parameters**
 - None